Deforming convex projective manifolds

 Section \ref{sec:deforming (G,X)} describes the {\em $(G,X)$-Extension Theorem} (\ref{relopen}).
 This generalizes a well-known result for compact manifolds (the holonomies of $(G,X)$-structures form an open subset of the representation variety) by providing a {\em relative} version.
 Section \ref{tautbundlesec} recalls the definition and properties of the tautological bundle.
 Section \ref{sec:hessian} reviews Hessian metrics and gives a characterization of properly convex manifolds in terms of the existence of a certain kind of Hessian metric on the tautological line bundle.
-This material is due to Koszul.
 Section \ref{charfnssection} shows that various functions on properly convex projective manifolds are uniformly bounded, including a proof of the folklore result that they admit Riemannian metrics with all sectional curvatures bounded in terms of dimension.

-The {\em Convex Extension Theorem} (\ref{kleinianedndatamapopen}) is a version of (\ref{relopen}) for properly convex manifolds with strictly convex boundary.
+The {\em Convex Extension Theorem} (\ref{kleinianedndatamapopen}) is a version of (\ref{relopen}) for properly convex manifolds with strictly{\edit-}convex boundary.
 A consequence is (\ref{extendpc}) below.
-Roughly this says that if you can convexly deform the ends of a properly convex manifold then you can convexly deform the manifold. \if0 if $M$ is properly convex with holonomy $\rho$ and $\partial M$ is strictly convex and the ends of $M$ are convex submanifolds and if $\sigma$ is a representation close to $\rho$ and if there are properly convex structures on the ends of $M$ that are close to the original structures on the ends, then there is a properly convex structure on $M$ with $\partial M$ strictly convex and with holonomy $\sigma$ and with the given structures on the ends. \fi
+Roughly this says that if you can convexly deform the ends of a properly convex manifold then you can convexly deform the manifold.
+There is no assumption that the fundamental group of an end is virtually nilpotent for this result.